SANDEEP091198/ML-101/README.md

+# ML-101

-## ML-101
+## LINEAR_REGRESSION

-#LINEAR_REGRESSION
-    THIS IS A SIMPLE LINEAR REGRESSION MODEL WITH MEAN SQUARED ERROR LOSS TO IMPORT THIS AS A CUSTOM MODULE INTO YOUR CODE
+This is a simple Linear Regression model with mean squared error loss.

+To import this as a custom module into your code:

-        - DOWNLOAD 'LINEAR_REGRESSION.py'
+    I.    Download 'LINEAR_REGRESSION.py'

-        - COMMENT OUT ALL THE LINES STARTING FROM '##TESTING'
-        - ADD THE FILE LOCATION TO sys.path
+    II.
+Comment out all the lines starting from '##TESTING'

+    III.
+Add the file location to sys.path

-        - INVOKE 'from <filename> import *'
+    IV.
+Invoke 'from <filename> import *'

-        - PREPARE AND ANALYZE THE DATA
-        - TRAIN THE MODEL AS SHOWN IN THE '##TESTING' SECTION
+    V.    Prepare and analyze your data

+    VI.
+Train the model as shown in the '##TESTING' section

-        - [OPTIONAL] PLOT THE DATAPOINTS AS SHOWN IN '##PLOTTING THE LINEAR FUNCTION' SECTION
+    VII.
+[Optional] Plot the datapoints as shown in '##PLOTTING THE LINEAR FUNCTION' section